 Hopefully you can find one that is more palatable to your cat.
-It’s very important that your cat eats a food that has less than 0.5 percent phosphorus by dry matter basis (DMB).
+It’s very important that your cat eats a food that has less than 0.5 percent phosphorus on a dry matter basis (DMB).
 You may not be able to find a phosphorus level this low in the U.S. because that’s the minimum allowed by AAFCO.

 If you can’t find a food with a phosphorus level this low, look for a food that has a phosphorus level between 0.75 and 1 percent.

-Best foods for cats with kidney disease
+Best commercial foods for cats with kidney disease

 Hill’s Prescription Diet k/d Feline Chicken & Vegetable Stew is one of the foods most often recommended for cats with kidney disease.